jgraph/www.diagrams.net-source/doc/faq/export-diagram.md

    * Change the _Zoom_ percentage, set a _Width_ and _Height_ for the resulting image/PDF file.
    * Change the _DPI_ setting to output a higher quality image.
    * Set a _Transparent_ background and change the _Border Width_.
+   * Enable _Grid_ if you want to include the drawing canvas grid.
 <br /><img src="/assets/img/blog/export-settings-pdf.png" style="width=100%;max-width:200px;height:auto;" alt="Change the advanced export settings when exporting PDF and image files">
 2. Click _Export_ to create a file of the format you chose, then select a location to save the file.